Why is the golf swing so hard to learn? It shouldn’t be, but it is…

 And a good tip would be something like: Don’t forget to roll your knee outward slightly when stepping past the planted foot…

 Get the picture?
 How long would it take you to learn to walk that way?
 Yet, that’s how golf is taught.

 The golf swing, taught as form is taught as something that happens around the outside of your body, but where does the golf swing come from?
 It starts internally in your brain and the message gets sent out to the muscles from the brain.
 Then the muscles act on the messages the brain is sending them.

 How does the brain know when you are doing the golf swing properly?
-If you try to use form instruction, the brain has no idea until the ball is hit, and then it’s too late.
+If you try to use form instruction, the brain has no idea until the ball is hit, by seeing what happened and then it’s too late.

 What’s the alternative?

 Well, have you tried the walking drills on either Golf Swing Control or Bio-Visual Focus?
 Within minutes you are walking properly without any of the technical instruction like you see above.

 Your feet respond to gravity, as do the rest of the muscles in your body by trying to maintain balance.
 Using the system tied to that function, I simply made you aware of how the function works and showed you how to make adjustments to get a better result.
 Your brain uses the feedback from the “gravity nerve system” to know if you are walking correctly or not.